stellar/dashboard/README.md

 yarn run start:backend
 ```

-It will create a proxy to `browser-sync` server started by gulp at
+It will create a proxy to `browser-sync` server started by gulp at:
 `http://localhost:5000`

 ### Connecting to Big Query